Having looked at the most popular type of investment funds, unit trusts and OEICs, we now turn to investment trusts.

 Since you buy investment trust shares just as you would shares in a normal company, the charges are similar.
 So, you suffer stockbroker’s commission on buying and selling.
 However, if you use a cheap broker, it should be relatively small.
 On top of commission, you lose a small amount because of the difference between the bid and offer prices of the shares of the trust.
 However, again, this tends to be a relatively small amount, especially for the largest trusts.
 You also have to pay stamp duty of 0.5% on purchases.

 In addition to the charges for buying and selling investment trust shares, you pay an annual management fee and other ongoing administration costs.
 These costs are normally offset by the income a trust receives from its investments, and the difference is distributed to the trust’s shareholders as its dividends.
 The full amount of these charges, known as the Ongoing Charge, tends to be lower than for unit trusts and OEICs, especially for the largest investment trusts (those with assets of £500m or more).

-One reason for the lower costs is that investment trusts are not allowed to advertise, which saves them money.
+One reason for the lower costs is that investment trusts are not allowed to advertise themselves, which saves them money, although they are allowed to promote savings plans that let you buy their shares on a regular basis.
 On top of this, because they are closed-end funds, they don’t have to deal with money coming into and leaving the fund, something that open-ended funds have to contend with.
 Overall, given their lower costs, here at the Fool we generally prefer investment trusts over their unit trust and OEIC cousins.

 Free Investing Reports